Skip to main content

 You:

-Store a memory: The hiring manager's daughter for the Pharma assignment is called Elizabeth (Bizzy), she's studying A levels and hopes to become a vet.
+Store a memory: the hiring manager's daughter for the Pharma assignment is called Elizabeth (Bizzy), she's studying A-levels and hopes to become a vet.

 What is the name of the hiring manager's daughter for the Pharma assignment?
-You should have that stored as a memory
+You should have that stored as a memory.

 Delete the note about the hiring manager's leave from memory.